VannTen/object-store/README.md

 It assumes a working environment (good permissions, space left on device) and will respond with errors 500 otherwise)

+The server will create buckets as directories, in the working directory.

 ### API description

 Upload object to the service